INBMA0433L/notes-2025/D201-delete.md

 1. Delete the country which name is *Hungary*!

+   *Why cannot we delete Hungary but American Samoa?*

 ### Subquery-based exercises

 1. Delete each country that does not have any medals.

 1. Delete each discipline that does not have any events.

-1. Delete each event that which name is missing and it does not have any corresponding result.
+1. Delete each event that which name is present and it does not have any corresponding result.

 ### Manually cascaded exercise